Disneyland Paris: Attractions

 According to the Disneyland Paris website the theme park's top five attractions in Disneyland Park are It's a Small World, Star Wars Hyperspace Mountain (formerly known as Space Mountain: Mission 2), Big Thunder Mountain, Pirates of the Caribbean, and Buzz Lightyear's Laser Blast.
-It's a Small World, located in Fantasyland, takes visitors on a musical tour of world attractions; Star Tours and Hyperspace Mountain (which is a roller coaster) are situated in the Discoveryland district; Big Thunder Mountain is a mine train roller coaster within Frontierland; Pirates of the Caribbean is located in Adventureland; and Buzz Lightyear's Lazer Blast, also located in Discoveryland, was inspired by the Disney/Pixar film Toy Story 2 and features people attempting to successfully shoot lasers at seemingly moving targets to earn as many points as possible.
+It's a Small World, located in Fantasyland, takes visitors on a musical tour of world attractions; Star Tours and Hyperspace Mountain (which is a roller coaster) are situated in the Discoveryland district; Big Thunder Mountain is a mine train roller coaster within Frontierland; Pirates of the Caribbean is located in Adventureland; and Buzz Lightyear's Laser Blast, also located in Discoveryland, was inspired by the Disney/Pixar film Toy Story 2 and features people attempting to successfully shoot lasers at seemingly moving targets to earn as many points as possible.

 The park is approximately 4800 acres, and is divided into two main parks, the fairytale-themed Disneyland Park and Disney's Adventure World, each holds its separate attraction areas within them.
 While the first park opened in 1992 and included attractions inspired by 'classic Disney characters', the second one opened in 2002 and included 'cinema-themed rides'.

 The park receives around fifteen million visitors a year, accordingly, it is considered to be one of the most famous amusement parks in Europe.

 In 2018, The Walt Disney Company announced a multi-year expansion project.
 It had been expected to be completed by 2024 in time for the 2024 Summer Olympics in Paris, but as of June 21st, 2024, it has yet to be completed.

 In July 2022, the park opened a new area for its Marvel superheroes which includes a new roller coaster named 'Avengers Assemble: Flight Force' and the 'interactive Spider-Man W.E.B Adventure'.
 Besides these two attractions, the Marvel Avengers Campus also offers a store, three restaurants, several food trucks and a meeting place for Marvel superheroes.